andy9775/dataloader/README.md

 # DataLoader

 DataLoader implements a counter which can be used against Field Resolver functions.
-It calls a **batch** function after the number of keys (identifiers) passed to it reaches the loaders capacity.
+It calls a **batch** function after the number of calls to Load values reaches the loaders capacity.

 ## Terminology